 1940Harper’s Bazaar magazine

-For twenty years as the magazine’s art director, Brodovitch transformed Harper’s Bazaar magazine designs by overhauling the layout of the cover, creating lavish double-page spreads, and introducing the work of top photographers such as Richard Avedon, Cecil Beaton, Horst P. Horst, Lisette Model and Irving Penn.
-Brodovitch confirmed the reputation of Harper’s Bazaar as one of the leading fashion magazines in the US, and its bold use of typography and expressive layouts had an influence internationally.
+For twenty years as the magazine’s art director, Brodovitch transformed Harper’s Bazaar magazine design by overhauling the layout of the cover, creating lavish double-page spreads, and introducing the work of top photographers such as Richard Avedon, Cecil Beaton, Horst P. Horst, Lisette Model and Irving Penn.
+Brodovitch had firmly established the reputation of Harper’s Bazaar as one of the leading fashion magazines in the US, and its bold use of typography and expressive layouts had an influence internationally.

 Harper’s Bazaar cover (Aug.
 1940) by Alexey Brodovitch

-Brodovitch was equally unconventional with the other element on the cover.
-The typography, which used traditional typefaces, was set close to the top edge of the page.
-This left plenty of room for the photograph and helped to make the cover stand out on the newsstand.
-He retained the script typeface as a symbol of the magazine’s illustrious past, but kept the words that were set in the font relatively small, so that the modernity of the cover was able to shine through.
+This left plenty of space for the photograph and helped to make the cover stand out on the newsstand.
+He retained the script typeface as a symbol of the magazine’s illustrious past, but kept the words that were set in the script typeface relatively small, so the modernity of the cover was able to shine through.